 Appointment as a Teaching Associate does not confer any rights to permanent appointment to any person.
 The length of service of a Teaching Associate does not alter the temporary nature of the appointment or confer additional rights upon him/her.

-Teaching Associates shall only be appointed in the academic department and/or graduate program in which they have been admitted or already are matriculating as students.

-Teaching Associates may serve a maximum of twenty (20) hours per week of service.
+Teaching Associates may serve a maximum of twenty (20) hours per week.
+Work Assignments are to be closely associated with their program of study or the academic department in which they are enrolled.

 A Teaching Associate with less than twenty (20) hours per week may hold a concurrent appointment in another student classification provided that the maximum number of hours for both appointments does not exceed twenty (20) hours per week.

-In the event a Teaching Associate has an extended absence or does not complete the assigned work, then the salary may be docked.

 Teaching Associates enrolled in a master's degree may be the instructor of record for lower division courses including introductory laboratories, workshops, and activity classes which are a part of a lecture-laboratory or activity.
 Teaching Associates enrolled in a doctoral program may be the instructor of record for upper division courses.

 The responsibilities of a Teaching Associate are to be determined by normal departmental procedures.
 Responsibilities, under the close supervision of a faculty member, typically include: